passchieri/Traffic_Sign_Classifier/writeup.md

 ![Statistics of the data set][datastats]

 It can be observed that some signs occur much more frequent than others.
+For every sign type, I have plotted 10 random images to investigate the image quality.
+Below, these are shown for 4 signs.

-In the [HTML](https://github.com/passchieri/Traffic_Sign_Classifier/blob/master/report.html) page of the jupyter notebook, I have also shown 10 random images per sign class.
+![Overview of random images per sign type.
+All others can be found in the html page][datasample] In the [HTML](https://github.com/passchieri/Traffic_Sign_Classifier/blob/master/report.html) page of the jupyter notebook, I have also shown 10 random images per sign class.
 These images show that the quality of the images fluctuates a lot.
 Especially, many images are rather dark.
 This means it is crucial to do a proper preprocessing to normalize the image content.

 ### Design and Test the Model Architecture